Rithik-23/Netflix-Content-Strategy/README.md

-# Netflix Content Strategy Analysis
+# NETFLIX CONTENT STRATEGY ANALYSIS

 This project explores Netflix's content strategy using python to analyze how differen types of content (movies vs TV shows),release timing, and genres contribute to viewership performance.